Auto Insurance: Pursuing All Sources Of Accident Compensation

 - Medical pay coverage: This is additional insurance to cover the costs of medical bills above and beyond what is covered by PIP coverage.

 Not surprisingly, many people don’t understand what their own insurance policies encompass; let alone what the policies of the negligent driver who caused an accident will cover.
-Our lawyers can sort through the details.
+At DDB Law, our lawyers can sort through the details.

 Our attorneys move quickly to address all auto insurance claims associated with motor vehicle accidents.
 Our goal is to obtain results in a timely manner, getting injury compensation and handling property damage claims for our clients.